 If you’re having a hard time attaining your goals (or if you struggle with thinking about positivity in general), I highly suggest trying out The 5 Minute Journal.
 This journal can be purchased either as a hardcopy or you can purchase the app version for your tablet or smartphone.
 It can make a substantial difference on your productivity and outlook each day.
 If you need something tangible to kick-start your goal setting or change the outlook you have on your life, give it a try!

-Happy goal setting for 2020 and the next decade, everyone!
+Happy goal setting for this year and the next decade, everyone!